Super Écran: History

-Launched on February 1, 1983 under the name Premier Choix, the channel was licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) to provide a national 24-hour-a-day French-language pay television network.
+Launched on February 1, 1983 under the name Premier Choix (French: First Choice), the channel was licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) to provide a national 24-hour-a-day French-language pay television network.
 It was owned and operated by First Choice Canadian Communications.

 Premier Choix had a difficult time attracting enough subscribers, as did a regional Quebec-based pay-television network called TVEC which was licensed in November 1982.
 Rogers Cable in Toronto couldn't add the channel until September 1983, and Videon Cable in Winnipeg didn't have the additional channel capacity to add it until its dispute with Manitoba Telecom Services (MTS) over ownership of the cable plant was settled.

 In the early years, before Réseau des sports and MusiquePlus were licensed, programming consisted of 70% movies and 30% sports.

-TVEC (Télévision de l'Est du Canada Inc.) was licensed in November 1982 as a regional French-language pay-TV channel from Quebec, serving Quebec, eastern Ontario, and Atlantic Canada (New Brunswick).
+TVEC (Télévision de l'Est du Canada Inc. (French: Eastern Canada Television Inc.)) was licensed in November 1982 as a regional French-language pay-TV channel from Quebec, serving Quebec, eastern Ontario, and Atlantic Canada (New Brunswick).

 In February 1984 these two channels combined to form Super Écran.

 In the late 1980s, Premier Choix: TVEC was awarded licenses for three additional specialty services, including Canal D and Le Canal Famille.

 The network was granted authorization for national distribution across Canada in 1996.

 On October 30, 2006, Astral Media launched an HD simulcast of Super Écran.
 Later, Astral launched HD feeds for all three remaining channels.

 On March 4, 2013, the Competition Bureau approved the takeover of Astral Media by Bell Media.
 Bell filed a new application for the proposed takeover with the CRTC on March 6, 2013; the CRTC approved the merger on June 27, 2013.

 On January 21, 2020, Bell announced that it would expand its subscription streaming service Crave into the French-language market on January 28, adding a selection of French-language content for all subscribers, as well as a premium Super Écran tier (equivalent to the "Crave + Movies + HBO" tier tied to Crave's English-language linear service, formerly known as The Movie Network).
 With the changes, the Super Écran Go apps were discontinued, with subscribers being directed to the Crave app for TV Everywhere video on-demand access.
-This is not currently available to Vidéotron subscribers, as they have not yet reached a carriage agreement to allow use of the Crave app.
+This is now currently available to Vidéotron subscribers, as they have now reached a carriage agreement to allow use of the Crave app.